arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/MacOS.md

 Upgrading via Package
 --------------------------

-[Download](https://www.arangodb.com/download/) the latest ArangoDB Mac OS package and install it as usual by mounting the `.dmg` file.
+[Download](https://www.arangodb.com/download/) the latest ArangoDB macOS package and install it as usual by mounting the `.dmg` file.
 Just drag and drop the `ArangoDB3-CLI` (community) or the `ArangoDB3e-CLI` (enterprise) file into the shown `Applications` folder.
 You will be asked if you want to replace the old file with the newer one.